AirshipCMS/Docs/Pages.md

 # Pages
+In Airship, a page represents **a single instance of a set of data**.

+In the context of a website, an Airship Page directly translates to a page of the website.

+[image]

+In the context of a web application, it's useful to use a page to contain some data that you want to allow a content manager to edit, even though that content shows up in just a small part of the application.
+Using Airship API you can access the page data and display the content from the CMS within your app.

+[image]
 ---

-## Pages
+## Pages in Airship CMS
-To view all of the pages within the site, navigate to the Admin panel, then click the `Pages` link on the sidebar at the left.
-Ensure that you have the proper access rights and contacting the site owner if necessary.
+To view all of the pages within the site, navigate to the Admin panel, then click the Pages link on the sidebar at the left.

-## Root Page
+### Root Page
-Each site has a _Homepage_ page created by default.
-The permalink for this page is always `__root__` and **cannot** be modified. (_Note: We may change this soon, so that it can be modified_)
+Each site includes a default "Homepage".
+The permalink for this page is always `__root__`.
+This cannot be modified.

-## Create a New Page
+## Create a New Page (superadmin)
-To create a new page, click the `New Page` button at the top right. [ IMAGE ]
+To create a new page, click the New Page button at the top right of the Pages section in Airship CMS.

-### Page Setup
+#### Title
-The first property to fill out is the `Title` under `Page Setup`.
-This will be the identifier for this page.
+This is the identifier for the page.

 #### Permalink
 The permalink is the identifier for page following / in the url.
 The permalink contains only lowercase letters, numbers, underscores, and dashes.
-You may also manually enter the `Permalink` as well, although by default it is generated from the Title except with only lowercase letters, numbers, underscores, and dashes.
+By default, the permalink is generated from the Title except that it contains only lowercase letters, numbers, underscores, and dashes.
+You may also modify the permalink to change the default value.

 For example, if you choose the title `About the Company`, the permalink will then become `about-the-company`, and the page is accessible at `/yourwebsitename.com/about-the-company`.

+Example:
+If you choose the title "About the Company" , the permalink will then become `about-the-company`, and the page is accessible at `http://yourwebsitename.com/about-the-company`.

 ### Page Rendering
-Layouts and Templates refer to the html filenames that should be referenced for the page.
+The values set for Layouts and Templates correspond to the html files that are used to render the page.

 #### Layout
-A `layout` is the outer HTML wrapper of content on an Airship site.
+A layout is the outer HTML wrapper of content on an Airship site.
 The layout usually contains static content that is repeated across many pages of a site (such as headers, navigation bars, or footers).

 A single layout can be used for multiple pages and collections on an Airship site.